Hyperuniform random measures, transport and rigidity: Introduction and examples

 \subsection{Context and objectives}

 These notes were written at the occasion of the mini-course {\it Hyperuniformity of random samples} given at the 2025 GeoSto conference at Grenoble-Alpes University, the slides can be found at \url{https://helios2.mi.parisdescartes.fr/~rlachiez/recherche/talks/slides-hu.pdf}.
-This version is intended to take part in the Springer series {\it Stochastic Geometry}, I expect to produce a longer version containing additional models and proofs, and more insights into numerical aspects.\\
+This version is intended to take part in the Springer series {\it Stochastic Geometry}.
+The lecture notes \cite{Lr-DPPs} were written at the occasion of a Master course at Paris Dauphine Université, they give more details for some aspects related to random matrices and determinantal processes.\\

 There already exists general studies about hyperuniformity.
 The surveys \cite{Tor16,GosLeb} list many different physical models experiencing hyperuniformity at different orders, and presents most important properties, and some conjectures on hyperuniform and stealthy processes.
 The more mathematical discussion of Coste \cite{Coste} contains some of the material treated here.
-Since the last version, there have been several theoretical advances that we report here, notably concerning spectral characterization \cite{HartBjo}, transport properties \cite{LrY,BDG,HueLebl,KLLY,DFHL,Flimmel}, rigidity \cite{DFHL,Lr24,rigid-companion}, linear statistics and limit theorems \cite{MBL,jalowyBox,KrishYogesh}, Gibbs measures \cite{DereudreFlimmel,Leble,leble-DLR}, and others.
-The excellent book \cite{BKPV} describes several models of hyperuniform DPPs and random GAF zeros, and provides their properties, it constitutes an essential source for this work.
+Since the last version, there have been several theoretical advances that we report here, notably concerning spectral characterization \cite{HartBjo}, transport properties \cite{LrY,BDG,HueLebl,KLLY,DFHL,Flimmel,LotzKlatt}, rigidity \cite{DFHL,Lr24,rigid-companion,LotzKlatt}, linear statistics and limit theorems \cite{MBL,jalowyBox,KrishYogesh}, Gibbs measures \cite{DereudreFlimmel,Leble,leble-stationary}, and others.
+The excellent book \cite{BKPV} describes several models of hyperuniform DPPs and random GAF zeros, and provides their properties, it constitutes an essential source for this work. \\

+Between the first and the second version of this survey, the main additions concern quantitative aspects (Chapter \ref{ch:numerics}), finite volume hyperuniformity (Section \ref{sec:hu-finite}), infinite volume optimal transport (Section \ref{sec:finite-Coulomb}), hyperuniform constructions based on fair partitions (Section \ref{sec:fair-partitions}), hyperuniformity of specific models of Gibbs measures (Section \ref{sec:gibbs}), and the removal of many erros and typos, more or less serious (many thanks for all the feedback received!).